Telemedicine is taking the world by storm. Remote services, including healthcare, are a great alternative for those who are limited in time.

-Data breach protocol
+Create a data breach protocol

 Unfortunately, even with the most secure system, there is always some chance a data breach may occur.
 If this happens, you should have a clear response protocol that will help to minimize the impact of a breach.

-HIPAA compliance officer
+Assign a HIPAA compliance officer

 It is highly beneficial to have a HIPAA specialist on board.
 This person will take note of any regulation changes, necessary updates, etc. Without such an officer, chances are you will miss new important information about HIPAA guidelines.

-Published HIPAA policy
+Publish a HIPAA policy

 Finally, don’t forget to let users know about the fact your website is HIPAA compliant.
 This will increase their trust in your services.